Mission

 Preserving the Station

 The Amagansett Station was abandoned after World War II and in 1966 was auctioned by the Coast Guard.
-Joel Carmichael bought the station and moved it to Bluff Road where it had a new life as a residence.
+Local resident Joel Carmichael bought the station and moved it to nearby Bluff Road where it had a new life as his family’s residence.
 In 2007 the Carmichael family donated the Amagansett Life-Saving Station to the Town of East Hampton and it was moved back to its exact original location on Atlantic Avenue.

-On May 17, 2007, the East Hampton Town Board designated the Amagansett Life-Saving Station a historic landmark by resolution 2007-43.
-The board appointed an advisory committee of residents, which then became the nonprofit U.S. Amagansett Life-Saving and Coast Guard Station Society, overseeing the six-year restoration of the Station to its original 1902 design, an undertaking guided by the comprehensive Historic Structure Report commissioned from Historic Services Director Robert Hefner.
+On May 17, 2007, the East Hampton Town Board designated the Amagansett U.S. Life-Saving Station a historic landmark by resolution 2007-43.
+The board appointed an advisory committee of residents, which then became the nonprofit Amagansett U.S. Life-Saving and Coast Guard Station Society, overseeing the multi-year restoration of the Station to its original 1902 design, an undertaking guided by the comprehensive Historic Structure Report commissioned from Historic Services Director Robert Hefner.

 Who We Are